mudit102/CC-JAN-Artificial_Intelligence/README.md

 # CC-JAN-Artificial_Intelligence
- This project is based on Spam Mail Prediction using Logestic Regression.
+ This project is based on Spam Mail Classification  using Logistic Regression.